leeyumsk/IRL-Subtitles/Firmware/README.md

 5. Flash Board
 Double check the settings at the bottom of the the window they should match the setting conigured in step two.

-There is a python scrip that can be run to check the output is what is expected. [playAudiofromESP32v7.py](/Firmware/Arm%20Board/ESP32_Arm_Boards_Station/playAudioFromESP32v7.py) creates a wav file that can be analysis to check that all four channels are getting audio data.
+There is a python script that can be run to check the output is what is expected. [playAudiofromESP32v7.py](/Firmware/Arm%20Board/ESP32_Arm_Boards_Station/playAudioFromESP32v7.py) creates a wav file that can be analysis to check that all four channels are getting audio data.
 The channels on the main board (right side) are channels 3 and 4 and on the left are channels 1 and 2.
 Will need numpy, sounddevice, and requests installed in the python enviroment.

 ## ESPS3-eye